8 Best Crankbait Lures + Buying Guide

 • Bluegill Lure Colors: Blue, Pearl, Orange, Chartreuse

-The depth that you are targeting will also impact the color you should choose.
+The depth you are targeting will also impact your chosen color.

 If you have any popular colors for different fish species then please let us know by leaving a comment at the end of this article.